Ernie Nevers: Sophomore year (1923–24)

-1924–25 academic year
+Junior year (1924–25)

 As a junior, Nevers was sidelined for most of the football season after suffering two broken ankles.
 Under head coach Pop Warner, the 1925 Stanford football team won the Pacific Coast Conference championship with a 7–0–1 record in the regular season before losing to Notre Dame and the famous Four Horsemen backfield in the 1925 Rose Bowl.
 Five days after having a cast removed from one of his ankles, Nevers played all 60 minutes of the Rose Bowl, averaged 42 yards on his punts, and carried the ball 34 times for 114 yards, only 13 yards less than all the Four Horsemen combined.

 Nevers again proved to be a multi-sport star, competing for Stanford's basketball and baseball teams in the winter and spring of 1925.
 A newspaper account from February 1925 stated that he was "pressing for honors as the best all around athlete in the annals of the west."
 During the summer of 1925, Nevers worked for the Starrett Meat Company in Guerneville, California, and pitched for the town's baseball team.

-1925 season
+Senior year (1925)

 As a senior, Nevers and Pop Warner led the 1925 Stanford football team to a 7–2 record.
 At the end of the 1925 season, Nevers was a consensus All-American, receiving first-team honors from, among others, the All-America Board, the Associated Press, Collier's Weekly, the International News Service, Liberty magazine, the Newspaper Enterprise Association, and Athlete & Sportsman magazine.
+He pursued a professional football career after the season, and did not play any other sport as a senior.